pvcraven/networking-class/source/tutorials/routing/routing.rst

   * It will ask for a name.
 Call it 'CMSC 340 Switch 1' or similar.
   * Leave contact info, password blank.
   * We won't use a gateway yet.
 (TODO: Explain what we'd do for a gateway)
   * Spanning Tree - No if we know things will be hooked up right.
 Yes if we might have loops.
 (TODO: Possible exercise: Turn if off, hook up a loop to see what happens.
 Turn it on and see what happens.)
   * Skip time server setup.
 (TODO: Talk about time servers.)
   * IP.
 We will manually set.
 Hit spacebar twice Use 192.168.1.10 (0 is broadcast, 1 is router.
 (TODO: Explain broadcast, and number conventions)
   * Netmask: 255.255.255.0 (TODO: Explain netmask and /24 type notation)

-Connect to switch with Telnet
+Connect to Switch with Telnet
 -----------------------------

 At this point, can use telnet.